sinus-x/rubbergoddess/CONTRIBUTING.md

 pre-commit install
 ```

+## Packages

+When fetching data online, prefer `aiohttp` over `requests` (yes, the code uses it from legacy reasons, but it shouldn't be added).

+If you use Sublime Text, install the package [`requirementstxt`](https://github.com/wuub/requirementstxt) and set syntax of `requirements.txt`.
+You can press `Alt+,` to update package version pins. **If the major version changes, revert the settings OR make sure *ALL* functionality the bot uses is still working.**

 ## Cog organisation

 Each module has its directory in `cogs/`, inside of it there is `__init__.py` file and file with the same name as its directory: